ovh/docs/pages/platform/kubernetes-k8s/installing-wordpress/guide.en-gb.md

 >
 > Maybe you would like your username to be different, or be able to set your password, or choose an external database instead of deploying the MariaDB container...
 >
-> In order to customize your install, without having to leave the simplicity of using helm and the Wordpress helm chart, you can simply set some of the [configurable parameters of the WordPress chart](https://github.com/helm/charts/tree/master/stable/wordpress#configuration){.external}.
+> In order to customize your install, without having to leave the simplicity of using Helm and the Wordpress Helm chart, you can simply set some of the [configurable parameters of the WordPress chart](https://github.com/helm/charts/tree/master/stable/wordpress#configuration){.external}.
 Then you can add it to your `helm install` with the `--set` option (`--set param1=value1,param2=value2`)

 ```
 helm install my-first-k8s-wordpress bitnami/wordpress --set allowOverrideNone=true